lookatthem-tech/SampleDocusaurusPortfolio04/docs/API Docs/API Docs.md

 ## Github site example

-To further demonstrate my capabilities to work with modern developer doc tools, I used github to build, edit, version, and deploy this portfolio site that you are currently viewing.
+To further demonstrate my capabilities to work with modern developer doc tools, I used github to build, edit, version, and deploy [my full portfolio site](https://lookatthem-tech.github.io/portfolio005/Content/Topics/HomePgG.htm).

+## Docusaurus example

+I created the portfolio you're currently viewing to demonstrate my capabilities with writing, editing, styling (CSS), building, and deploying Docusaurus sites.
+To see some examples of API docs that I created with Docusaurus, select Next to go to the next page.

 ## Jekyll example